Westlake Center

-Shopping mall in Seattle, Washington, U.S.
+Mixed-use in Seattle, Washington, U.S.

-Westlake Center is a four-story shopping center and 25-story office tower in downtown Seattle, Washington, United States.
-The southern terminus of the Seattle Center Monorail, it is located across Pine Street from Westlake Park, between 4th and 5th Avenues.
-It is named for Westlake Avenue, which now terminates north of the mall but once ran two blocks farther south to Pike Street.
-Westlake Park is considered Seattle's "town square" and celebrities and political figures often make appearances or give speeches from the building's balcony.
-The anchor stores are Saks Off 5th and Nordstrom Rack.
+Westlake Center is a mixed-use development in Downtown Seattle, Washington consisting of a four-story shopping mall known as Westlake Center Plaza (also called Westlake Center Mall).
+It also includes a 25-story office building known as Westlake Tower.
+The complex is located across Pine Street from Westlake Park, between 4th and 5th Avenues and is named for Westlake Avenue.
+Westlake Park is considered Seattle's "town square" and celebrities and political figures once made appearances or give speeches from the building's balcony.
+Westlake Center is the southern terminus of the Seattle Center Monorail, which occupies part of the third floor.
+The anchor stores were Saks Off 5th and Nordstrom Rack.
+The retail space totals 870 sqft.
+However, Saks closed in July 2024, and Nordstrom Rack is planning to relocate.

+As of 2026, Westlake Center has been fundamentally altered from a traditional shopping mall for community gatherings to a luxury center.
+It has fallen into dead mall status, dropping from 82 stores to just 19, though it does include a flagship Zara.
+One of the mall's food courts, Asean Streat Food Hall, closed permanently on February 13 of that year, further affecting foot traffic.